Illinois Payday Frequency Laws 2022

 Like Illinois, the majority of states have labor law regulations that require employers to pay employees on regularly scheduled paydays with a certain minimum frequency.

-Illinois employers are required to pay most hourly employees via a regular payday at least weekly, biweekly, semimonthly or monthly.
+Illinois employers are required to pay most hourly employees via a regular payday at least semimonthly or monthly.

 In Illinois, monthly payday requirements apply for Executive, Administrative, and Professional employees.